Force over Distance: Chapter 16

 “Do you think he’ll be able to eat?”
 TJ asked, watching Rush’s eyelids flicker.
 “He really should eat.”

 “Not a chance in hell.”
-Young slid off the gurney, resisting the intense pull of the chair that was flooding their open link and increasing by the second.
+Young slid off his gurney, fighting the pull of the chair.
+The compulsion was flooding their open link and increasing by the second.
 “I don’t think he’ll even—”

 Rush opened his eyes.